deadratfink/jy-transform/README.md

 ```

 These can be collected by different aggregation or composition functions of the underlying
-Promise framework, e.g. the  [`Promise.all([...])`](http://bluebirdjs.com/docs/api/promise.all.html)
+Promise framework, e.g. using the  [`Promise.all([...])`](http://bluebirdjs.com/docs/api/promise.all.html)
 function.
-This can collect all three functions above and ensure their proper execution:
+This one can collect all three functions above and ensure their proper execution:

 ```javascript